 Jason Doyle, is a sessional lecturer in the Department of Tourism, Sport and Hotel management.
 Dr Doyle is an expert in sports marketing and fan behaviour.
 He has conducted research for the major football codes in Australia.
 Jason can comment on the worth of an athlete, how his/her brand is impacted and the role fans play.

-Dr Clare Minahan
+Associate Professor Clare Minahan

 Clare Minahan is a senior lecturer from the School of Allied Health Sciences and Menzies Health Institute Queensland.
 Her areas of research include Exercise Physiology and Human Movement and Sports Science.
 She can talk about athlete physiology and injury rehabilitation.